Susan McClary: The remark on Beethoven's Ninth

-The pianist and critic Charles Rosen has also commented on the famous passage.
+This passage has attracted a great deal of attention from other scholars.
+Several commentators objected to McClary's characterization, including Robert Anton Wilson, Elaine Barkin, and Henry Kingsbury.
+The pianist and critic Charles Rosen also commented on the famous passage.
 He avoids taking offense on any of the grounds mentioned above, and is willing to admit sexual metaphors to musical analysis.
 Rosen's disagreement is simply with McClary's assessment of the music: